Castillo San Cristóbal (San Juan): History

+Historical gallery

 Historical timeline

 1521 – San Juan founded by Spanish settlers from Caparra.

 1539 – Construction of the first fortified defenses at Castillo San Felipe del Morro and La Fortaleza, with batteries aimed at the harbor entrance.

 1595 – The English attack San Juan, led by Sir Francis Drake, 25 ships penetrated the line of fire from El Morro.
 At the end of the battle the English fled taking some prisoners but no treasure, the reason for which they attacked.

 1625 – The Dutch attack and take San Juan from the land side.
 Construction of some form of defense for San Cristóbal Hill was ordered to prevent other attacks from the land side.

 1634 – A small triangular redoubt is built on the high ground known as San Cristóbal on the northeast side of San Juan.

 1766–1783 - Main period of construction of San Cristóbal as we see it today under the directions of Royal Engineers Tomás O’Daly and Juan Francisco Mestre.

 1787 – An earthquake damages the structure of both San Felipe del Morro and San Cristóbal.

 1797 – San Cristóbal helps repel the attack on San Juan from the land side by a British invasion force of 7,000 - 13,000 men commanded by Sir Ralph Abercromby.
 Abercromby's forces, one of the largest ever to invade Spanish territories in America, are halted a mile from San Cristóbal at the Escambrón defenses, also known as San Juan's First Line of Defense; see Fortín de San Gerónimo.